uw-it-edm/acs-event-publisher/README.md

 This is the list of allowed properties and their default values :

-    # disable subscription to ACS events
+    # Enable subscription to ACS events ( Enable the component )
     edm.eventpublisher.enabled=true
     # allow the component to subscribe to ACS events without emitting sns events
     edm.eventpublisher.noop=false